 Doug Mitchell Thunderbird Sports Centre is a smoke-free building.
 Smoking is only permitted in exterior designated areas.

-Are there any hotels close to the rink?
+Are there hotels and restaurants close to the venue?

 Does Skate Canada supply transportation to and from the arena?

 Skate Canada does not offer transportation for spectators.
-For information on public transportation, visit www.translink.ca
+Visit the City of Vancouver for information on public transportation.

 Is parking available at Doug Mitchell Thunderbird Sports Centre?

-The competition will be broadcast on CBC and live streamed on CBC Gem.
-Exact channel allocation and broadcast schedule will be posted on website closer to the event.
+The competition will be live streamed.
+Exact channel allocation will be posted on the Skate Canada website closer to the event.

 Where can I send a question if it does not appear on this list?